What are reasons to reduce child support?

 My child is now over 18- Should I file a motion to reduce my child support?

-Before you ever file a motion to reduce child support you should run the NC child support guideline calculator to make sure your child support is not going to be increased.
+Before you ever file a motion to reduce child support you should run the NC child support calculator to make sure your child support is not going to be increased.
 I have seen that happen!
 Every 4 years the guidelines amounts are usually adjusted up for inflation.
 Also your salary has likely increased in addition to health insurance expenses which tend to raise the guideline amount.

-If I have 2 kids and 1 child ages out then my guideline amount will be cut in half.
+If I have 2 kids and 1 child ages out will my guideline amount will be cut in half?

-False- child support does not get cut in half when one child ages out.
+No- child support does not get cut in half when one child ages out.
 The guideline formula is based on real world numbers in NC for an intact family and how much they spend based on their combined income and number of children.
 There is a certain fixed cost with the first child such as a roof, food, clothes, gas etc… When one child ages out often the guideline amount only goes down by 30%, and it can sometimes go up based on other factors if the Order is old and your income has increased.
 Once all children are aged out and high school graduates you may even have to file a motion to terminate child support, especially if you are under a garnishment order.

 I was just laid off- Does my child support obligation automatically stop?

 No – it continues to accrue at the Court Ordered rate until modified by the Court.
 That is why it is critical to immediately file to reduce your child support if you lose your job.
 Do not expect the Court to retroactively change your back child support for any time period before you file your motion.
 The longer your wait the bigger the arrearage is going to be by the time you get in front of a Judge.

 I can’t afford to file a motion to reduce my child support - What should I do?